s-goldman/Dusty-Evolved-Star-Kit/README.rst

 as flux in Jy.
 To fit multiple csv files, put them in a directory, and use the directory name as the input.

-**Output**: Two results files including the best fit model and corresponding stellar parameters, as well as an optional figure of the fit SED.
+**Output**: A csv file including the best fit model and corresponding stellar parameters, as well as an optional figure of the fit SED.

 Available model grids: Several grids are already available upon installation.
+A range of other model grids, including state-of-the-art dust-growth models by `Nanni et al. (2019)`_ , are downloaded automatically and used when selected.
 Descriptions of the model grids can be found in the Documentation_.
-You will soon be able to specify the state-of-the-art dust growth models by `Nanni et al. (2019)`_ and the 2D GRAMS_ model grid based on the 2DUST_ code, which are automatically downloaded and used when selected.
-A module for creating your own DUSTY_ grid is under development, but for now, please email me (`Dr. Steven Goldman`_) directly for grid requests or for help with the package.
+A module for creating your own DUSTY_ grid is under development, but for now, please email me (`Dr. Steven Goldman`_) directly for potential grid requests or for help with the package.

 * Free software: BSD license
 * Documentation: https://dusty-evolved-star-kit.readthedocs.io.